-Users can request data not available online or in reports (subject to the AlHW's confidentiality policy and state and territory approval) via the AlHW's online data request system at https://www.aihw.gov.au/our-services/data-on-request.
+Users can request data not available online or in reports (subject to the AlHW's confidentiality policy and state and territory approval) via the AlHW's online data request system.
 Depending on the nature of the request, access to unpublished data may incur costs or require approval from the AlHW Ethics Committee.